Friday, January 30, 2009

 “But ‘Mom’ and ‘Dad’ and Rebekah and Paddy came home instead.
 It was kinda cold.
 Way cold.”

-“And then they talked and talked, and we got to see the roscón,
+“And then they talked and talked, and we got to see the roscón, and I got to wear the crown!”

 "This is 'Mom' talking.
 I'm posting this blog in La Codorníz this morning, and suddenly the Three Kings and their entourage walked in and gave us candies!
 I asked if they'd been up all night, and they said of course--they were giving out gifts!"